quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/index.rst

 ..
-Kelly's Test documentation master file, created by sphinx-quickstart on Tue May 31 16:06:23 2022.
+Documentation master file, created by sphinx-quickstart on Tue May 31 16:06:23 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.